 Black Sox Scandal Research Committee

-The Black Sox Scandal Research Committee aims to do, encourage, organize and make accessible, research that will increase our understanding of what historian Harold Seymour termed “baseball’s darkest hour” — the events surrounding the fixing of the 1919 World Series.
+The Black Sox Scandal Research Committee aims to do, encourage, organize and make accessible, research that will increase our understanding of what historians Harold Seymour and Dorothy Seymour Mills termed “baseball’s darkest hour” — the events surrounding the fixing of the 1919 World Series.

 By focusing on this best-known incident of gambling’s influence on baseball, we hope to shed light on its presence during the Deadball Era, as well as its continuing effects in the decades that followed.